 IRI Workbench™ is the free graphical user interface (GUI) and integrated development environment (IDE) for all IRI data management and protection software products, and the Voracity platform which includes them.
 Available on Windows, MacOS, and Linux, Workbench drives jobs through proven IRI CoSort and Hadoop engines while leveraging all that Eclipse™ offers.1

-IRI Workbench features metadata creation, conversion, discovery, and application wizards to help you generate, deploy, and manage the simple job scripts, data definition files (DDF), and XML workflows common to all IRI software.
+IRI Workbench features metadata creation, conversion, discovery, and application wizards to help you generate, deploy, and manage the simple job scripts (SortCL, etc.), data definition files (DDF), and XML workflows common to all IRI software.
 In the same pane of glass, you can also administer your databases and develop or use applications in any other language or plug-in supported in Eclipse.

-- a state-of-the-art visual workflow designer using Sirius graphics (Q1'15)
+State-of-the-art visual workflow designer using Sirius graphics (enlarge the screenshot below)

-Within the wizards and dialogs are also data mapping, MDM, and rule application facilities.
+Within the wizards and dialogs of IRI Workbench are also data mapping, MDM, and rule application facilities.
 Each created or imported job produces one or more standalone job scripts or configuration files to drive the above tasks.

-Scripts and metadata managed in the IRI Workbench are easy to search and share with built-in Eclipse functionality.
+Job scripts, workflows, rules, and other metadata managed in the IRI Workbench are easy to search and share with built-in Eclipse functionality.
 Free Eclipse plug-ins like GIT and SVN support team sharing and version control, plus metadata lineage and impact analysis.